-Keep maintenance personnel safe and workplace accidents nonexistent with the right lockout tagout circuit breaker locks.
+Keep maintenance personnel safe and prevent workplace accidents with the right lockout tagout circuit breaker locks.
 TRADESAFE has a premium-quality line of locks available for both miniature circuit breakers (MCBs) and standard circuit breakers.

-With TRADESAFE’s circuit breaker locks, you won’t have to worry about costly or dangerous mistakes.
-Because these locks are made of industrial-grade, non-conductive, and corrosion-resistant materials, they are guaranteed to be compliant with OSHA 1919.147.
-They are also easy to install and won’t require the use of screwdrivers or any other kinds of tools.
+TRADESAFE circuit breaker lockouts can secure breaker switches quickly and effectively - no need to worry about costly or dangerous operational or human errors.
+These locks are made of industrial-grade, non-conductive, and corrosion-resistant materials, guaranteeing compliance with OSHA.
+Plus, they are easy to install and won’t require the use of screwdrivers or any other kinds of tools.

 Employees should use personal protective equipment as well as the proper lockout tagout devices to prevent electrical hazards and keep themselves safe from injury.
 Aside from PPE like the proper gloves, boots, suits, and more, employees should also use circuit breaker locks, plug locks, and other devices.

 Plug locks can prevent specific machines from being plugged into an electric power source.
 However, electricity can still flow to other machines in the same area.
 A circuit breaker lockout, however, can shut off electricity in entire areas, thus ensuring that no electronic machines in those areas will be able to run.

 In lockout tagout, the main purpose of locking out an electrical circuit is to prevent electricity from powering certain machinery or equipment.
 Typically, this is because a particular machine has to be repaired or serviced.
 Stopping the flow of electricity to the machine keeps it from turning on and potentially harming the repair or maintenance personnel working on it.